ejluttmann/SmartThings/README.md

 <h1>NHL Notification Service</h1>
 Handles the sport services for NHL notifications.

 NOTE:  First you should install the *Sport Notification Switch*, a devicetype handler for a virtual switch used by the child service apps.
-Installation instructions for the switch are at https://github.com/ejluttmann/SmartThings/tree/master/devicetypes/sport-notifications/sport-notification-switch.src
+See below for the installation instructions for the switch

 #### Install the code using the SmartThings IDE